rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 Other than SSH and wireguard, the following software is installed on the control node:

-- [Ansible](https://www.ansible.com/): For automating the configuration of control node, host server and of the container images used in a [rollyourown.xyz](https://rollyourown.xyz) project
+- [Ansible](https://www.ansible.com/): For automating the configuration of control node, host server and of the container images used in a rollyourown project
 - [Consul](https://www.consul.io/): To provide service discovery for accessing project component administrative interfaces after deployment
-- [Pacḱer](https://www.packer.io/): For building the container images for each component of a [rollyourown.xyz](https://rollyourown.xyz) project
+- [Pacḱer](https://www.packer.io/): For building the container images for each component of a rollyourown project
 - [LXD/LXC](https://linuxcontainers.org/lxd/): The container runtime for building container images to be deployed on the host server
-- [Terraform](https://www.terraform.io/): For automating the deployment of a [rollyourown.xyz](https://rollyourown.xyz) project
+- [Terraform](https://www.terraform.io/): For automating the deployment of a rollyourown project

-A single control node can manage multiple [rollyourown.xyz](https://rollyourown.xyz) project deployments on multiple host servers.
+A single control node can manage multiple rollyourown project deployments on multiple host servers.
 Alternatively, a dedicated control node can be run for each host server, with the applicable control node started when the projects on a particular host server need to be managed or administered.

 ## Repository links